staceygillespie/DreamBig/content/current-deals.md

 ![](/images/us-4th-of-july.jpg)![](/images/dd1f0cfc-7671-4bb1-ad19-23aea8d96315.png)

-get $150 off the Pre-built option during the 4th of July sale!
+#### Get $150 off the Pre-built option during the 4th of July sale!
 Your DreamBox will be built in the factory and shipped to you!

 ![](/images/createroom_reneemothersday-25.jpg)